borgmonster/PubSub-Examples/README.md

  - Create a cron job on the VM

 Alternatively, you can put these steps in VM startup scripts or create a container.

+- Create a log filter on Stackdriver logging:
+> resource.type="pubsub_subscription" AND resource.labels.project_id="your project id" AND jsonPayload.total_subscriptions>your threshold

+- Test the filter to make sure it captures the log entries emitted by the shell script.
+- Create a logbase metric from the filter defined above.
+- From Stackdriver Monitoring page, create a alert policy based on the metric defined above.